benagricola/modbased-lib/README.md

-# modbased
+# modbased-lib

 A modbus and modbus-like device-descriptor system, enabling discovery, enumeration and configuration of devices.
+Device not supported?
+Add it here!